|Reef Check Eco Diver Course|

 - Invertebrate- /human impact survey

-Check out our photo reports of our Reef Check activities in 2015, 2017 und 2018 and our article “10 years Reef Check reef monitoring at Red Sea Diving Safari” in the magazine unterwasser.
+Check out our photo reports of our Reef Check activities in 2015, 2017, 2018 and 2021, as well as our article “10 years Reef Check reef monitoring at Red Sea Diving Safari” in the magazine unterwasser.

 Here you find interviews with Reef Check scientist Stephan Moldzio and Reef Check coordinators Dr. Georg Heiss und Dr. Moshira Hassan